louischatriot/h4e/README.md

 $ npm install h4e      # Install locally
 $ npm install -g h4e   # Install globally
 ```

+You can also add it to your `package.json`, here is the [npm page](https://npmjs.org/package/h4e) where you can find what the latest version is.

 ## Usage
 ### Within Express